 - be able to complete a survey in French or English language

 How to Participate:

 Please contact our study site coordinator directly to learn how you can get involved.

 Email: Jeremy.Layco@umanitoba.ca or phone: 204-789-3372

-Knowledge translation is the process of moving evidence into action.
-The evidence being moved into action can be research, health care provider expertise, families’ experience, and other ways of knowing.
-The knowledge translation process includes identifying the problem/issue, summarizing, sharing, and using knowledge to improve health, health care, and the health care system, and evaluating the impact of knowledge translation.
-This process can involve interactions between researchers, health care providers, families, and knowledge translation support people.
+Knowledge translation (KT) is the process of moving evidence into action.
+The evidence being moved into action can be research findings, health care provider expertise, families’ experience, and other ways of knowing.
+The goal of KT is to improve health, health care, and the health care system.
+Knowledge translation includes identifying the problem/issue, summarizing, sharing, and using knowledge to improve health, health care, and the health care system, and evaluating the impact of knowledge translation.
+This process can involve interactions between researchers, health care providers, families, and/or knowledge translation support people.
 You can read the definition of knowledge translation from the Canadian Institutes of Health Research (CIHR) here.

 Child development and rehabilitation is the health field that focuses on children (0-18 years) with exceptionalities, or support needs related to their development or to their recovery from an injury that affects how they develop.

 Health care providers may call these exceptionalities, developmental, behavioural or brain-based (i.e., neuromotor/neurological) conditions, disabilities, muscle/bone and/or sensory impairments, or other terms.
 Examples of conditions include (but are not limited to): attention deficit hyperactivity disorder, autism, cerebral palsy, brain injury, spina bifida, intellectual disabilities, muscular dystrophy.
 Note: A child does not need a specific diagnosis to have an exceptionality or support needs